Car accidents happen every day and are the main cause of injuries in California. Every year, these accidents cause thousands of injuries and deaths.

 Once the police report is finished, ask for a copy of it and give it to your attorney.

 Don’t have one?
-Our Phoenix Auto Accident Attorneys are at your service.
+Our Kansas City auto accident lawyers are at your service.
 Call today and schedule your free initial consultation to learn more about the importance of having a police report.

 Not Feeling Injured?